natlownes/eucalyptus-cookbook/README.md

     recipe[kvm],
     recipe[eucalyptus::node_controller_install]
    `
+*  Example of a run list on a storage controller:
+   `role[eucalyptus],
+    recipe[eucalyptus::storage_install]
+   `
+*  Example of a run list on a walrus node:
+   `role[eucalyptus],
+    recipe[eucalyptus::walrus_install]
+   `

-**Warning:** root's private and public keys get clobbered on all machines involved.
+**Warning:** root's private and public keys get clobbered on all machines involved, CLC/CC runs an ntp server which nodes sync with every 3 minutes.

 ## ATTRIBUTES: